Nishi-sugamo Station

 Nishi-sugamo Station (西巣鴨駅, Nishi-sugamo eki) is a subway station on the Toei Mita Line in Toshima, Tokyo, Japan, operated by Tokyo Metropolitan Bureau of Transportation (Toei).
 It is numbered "I-16".

 Lines

 Nishi-sugamo Station is served by the Toei Mita Line.
 On maps, it is marked as an interchange with the Tokyo Sakura Tram at Shin-koshinzuka Station.

 Platforms

 The platform is an island platform serving two tracks.

 History

 The station opened on 27 December 1968.

+In the 2015 data available from Japan’s Ministry of Land, Infrastructure, Transport and Tourism, Nishi Sugamo → Sugamo was one of the train segments among Tokyo's most crowded train lines during rush hour.